CesarChaparro1974/Software_Development_App/README.md

 1a.
 On the right upper corner you will find settings for the app, I made a custom setting of the page that you can select by clickinig, **custom setting**.
 It will be dark blue background and different colors.
 2. Once you are inside the app you can choose different parameters in order to purchase your car based on your preferences.
 3. Move the slider to the desired position or range in order to dislay the results based on your odometer parameter.
-4. Since most of the cars are km.
-0 on the data base, to simplify the action there is a clickbox that you can use to display only cars with km.
-0.
+4. Since most of the cars are 12.000 km on the data base, to simplify the action there is a clickbox that you can use to display only cars with those km.
 5. There is a side bar where you can select type of transmission you prefer to have on your car, by clicking on the option 'manual',         'automatic' or 'other', you can filter the list of models and their prices for each selection.
 By 'other' is meant that the transmission can be continuously variable, semi-automatic, etc.
 5. Based on your preferences, you can see various visualizations that display each category, or filter you made.